The best banks and cards for European travellers

 N26 YouMastercardDebit0-09,90€ monthlyMost EEA countriesGerman bank

-Monese ClassicMastercardPrepaid900€ per month free, then 2%-05,95€ monthlyAll EEA countriesBelgian E-money
+Monese ClassicMastercardPrepaid900€ per month free, then 2%-07,95€ monthlyAll EEA countriesBelgian E-money

 Aion Bank Light MembershipMastercardDebit300€ per month free, then 2%-0,2%3,90€ monthlyMany EEA countriesBelgian bank, use own exchange rates

-RevolutVisaDebit200€ per month free, then 2%-0-3% depending on weekday etc.0All EEA countriesLithuanian bank.
-Exchange rate top-up for certain currencies and on weekends between 0,5 and 2%, see disclosure.
+RevolutVisaDebit5x and max 200€ per month free, then 2%-0-1% depending on weekday for the first 1000€ per month0All EEA countriesLithuanian bank.
+Exchange rate top-up on weekends.
 Account can also be in other European currencies.

 Curve XMastercardDebit300€ per month free, then 2% min.
-2€-0-3,5% depending on weekday etc.5,99€ monthlyall EEA countriesLithuania based. have to already have a Mastercard or Visa to use service.
+2€-0 for the first 1000€ per month if your underlying card is a debit card in €5,99€ monthlyall EEA countriesLithuania based. have to already have a Mastercard or Visa to use service.

 Wise Multi-Currency AccountVisaDebit2x and 200€ max. per 30 days free, then 0,50€ + 1,75%-0.43%-2.85% for 40+ currencies, 0 for the rest0All EEA countriesBelgian E-Money.
-You can add money directly to your account in 18 currencies including: BGN, CHF, CZK, DKK, EUR, GBP, HRK, HUF, NOK, PLN, RON, SEK.
-Own exchange rates for 40+ currencies, Mastercard for the rest.
+You can add money directly to your account in most European currencies.
+Own exchange rates for 40+ currencies, Visa for the rest.

-N26 Bank AccountMastercardDebit1,7%-00Most EU & EFTA countriesGerman bank.
+N26 Bank AccountMastercardDebit1,7%-00Most EEA countriesGerman bank.

 MoneybaseMastercardPrepaid1% min.
 0,95€-00All Eurozone countriesMalta based, own exchange rates

-Nickel Premium/ ChromeMastercardDebit1,50€none, but surcharge free at Global ATM Alliance030€ annuallyBelgium, France, Portugal, SpainFrench bank
+Nickel Premium/ ChromeMastercardDebit1,50€none, but surcharge free at Global ATM Alliance055€ annuallyBelgium, France, Germany, Portugal, SpainFrench bank

-Openbank R42MastercardDebit05 per month07,99€ monthlyGermany, Netherlands, Portugal, SpainSpanish bank
+Openbank R42MastercardDebit05 per month + surcharge free at Santander ATMs abroad07,99€ monthlyGermany, Netherlands, Portugal, SpainSpanish bank

-Tomorrow ChangeVisa + VpayDebit5 per month free, then 2€-07€ monthlyAustria, Germany, Italy, SpainGerman Bank
+Tomorrow ChangeVisa + VpayDebit5 per month free, then 3€-08€ monthlyAustria, Germany, Italy, SpainGerman Bank

 Sweep BankMastercardDebit4 per month free, then 2% + 1€-0depends on issuing countryFinland, Germany, LatviaMaltese bank